inspectordanno/inspectordanno.github.io/welcome.md

 ---
 I'm Dan. 🎉 I'm a front-end engineer with a strong interest in data visualization, design, and interactive experiences that inspire and are easy-to-use.

-I'm currently working as a front-end engineer at McKinsey.
-[McKinsey.com](https://www.mckinsey.com).
-My work falls into two camps: creating reusable UI components, data-driven interactives, and microsites for a public audience across all screens; and developing internal tooling to improve the way McKinsey publishes content online.
+I'm currently working as a front-end engineer at [McKinsey.com](https://www.mckinsey.com).
+My work falls into two camps: creating reusable UI components, data-driven interactives, and microsites for a public audience across all screens; and developing internal tooling to improve the way McKinsey publishes interactive articles.

 Previously, I worked as a front-end engineer and graphics reporter at [The Wall Street Journal](https://www.wsj.com), where I worked with coders, designers, and writers to visualize the news.